Sola Scriptura or Prima Luther? What Did Martin Luther Really Believe About the Bible?

 In the late 2nd century, Polycrates of Ephesus wrote that he (and others in his area) had “gone through every Holy Scripture” (Polycrates.
 Eusebius.
 Church History.
 Book V, Chapter 24) which shows that he claimed to have them all.

-In the early 3rd century, COG leader Serapion of Antioch reported that a group in the Alexandria area was not associated with him because they were using the false Gospel of Peter.
+In the early 3rd century, COG leader Serapion of Antioch reported that a group was not associated with him because they were using the false Gospel of Peter.
 Furthermore, he claimed that the proper New Testament books were ‘handed down to us’ or ‘received’ as it has alternatively been translated (Eusebius.
 The History of the Church, Book VI, Chapter XII, verses 3-4, p.
 125-126).
 This shows that those in his area also knew the books.

 Yet, most Protestant scholars accept Roman and Eastern Orthodox traditions and councils as the source of the knowledge of the books of the Bible.
 This tends to give the Greco-Roman Catholics reasons to claim that THEY gave the world the Bible, as opposed to God and His faithful servants.